fwill22/CV/README.md

 | **Bank Tech Test**          | A simple command-line app that models a bank account, designed to highlight best practices in OOD and clean well crafted code. | [Ruby version](https://github.com/fwill22/bank-tech-test-ruby) tested in RSpec. <br> [Javascript version](https://github.com/fwill22/bank-tech-test-JS) tested in Jest|

 ## Experience
-Since my undergraduate degree I have been working around my continued studies in Neuroscience at UCL.
+<p>Since my undergraduate degree I have been working around my continued studies in Neuroscience at UCL. </p>

 **Freelance Copywriter** (February 2019 to present)
 - Working predominantly for tech start-ups, copywriting has required me to attend diligently to client needs, rapidly onboard new information and ...